 Not only are UVA rays more abundant than UVB rays, they are also more harmful to our health.
 While UVB rays are the ones that cause our skin to burn and damage our epidermis (the most superficial layer of our skin), UVA rays penetrate our skin deeply and can lead to premature skin aging, wrinkles, and skin cancer.

-So to help you protect your health, I'm sharing some important do's and don'ts!
-At the end of the day, companies are going to market to us what they think we want, so it's always up to us to be educated consumers.
+So to help you protect your health, I'm sharing some important do's and don'ts when it comes to purchasing sunscreens.
+At the end of the day, companies are going to market to us what they think we want, so it's up to us to be educated consumers and choose wisely.

 SAFE SUNSCREEN DON'TS 👎🏽

 - No Sprays!
 Though convenient, spray sunscreens pose high inhalation risks, both for you and everyone around you.
 So not only are you feeding toxic ingredients to your skin, but you end up inhaling a lot more than you put on.
 Yuck!